flucoma/flucoma-docs/doc/NMFMorph.rst

 :species: transformer[0]
 :sc-categories: FluidCorpusManipulation
 :sc-related: Classes/FluidAudioTransport, Classes/FluidBufNMFCross
-:see-also:
+:see-also: BufNMF, NMFCross, AudioTransport, BufAudioTransport
 :description:
    Perform cross-synthesis using Nonnegative Matrix Factorization (NMF) and Optimal Transport (OT).

+:discussion:
-NMF analyses of ``source`` and ``target`` sounds decompose their material in to a selectable number of components, which are in turn represented by their *bases* (spectrum) and *activations* (temporal pattern of each component).

-   ``NMFMorph`` provides the ability to interpolate between ``source`` and ``target`` spectra bases using a technique called Optimal Transport, that provides richer results than a simple linear interpolation between spectral shapes.
+   The algorithm uses NMF analyses of the ``source`` and ``target`` sounds.
+It decomposes their material in to a selectable number of components, which are in turn represented by their *bases* (spectrum) and *activations* (temporal pattern of each component). ``NMFMorph`` provides the ability to interpolate between ``source`` and ``target`` bases using a technique called Optimal Transport, that provides richer results than a simple linear interpolation between spectral shapes.
 The resulting sound is built up using a buffer of temporal activations, then resynthesised using a phase estimate.

 :control source: